Expedition Trophy

-The Murmansk–Vladivostok Expedition Trophy is the world's longest winter motor rally.
-It runs 12,500 km from the Kola Bay lighthouse, Murmansk in north-west Russia to Zolotoi Rog bay lighthouse, Vladivostok in Far Eastern Russia, and is also the longest rally entirely within one country.
-The rally was first held in 2005 to celebrate the completion of the Trans-Siberian highway in 2004.
+The Murmansk-Vladivostok Expedition Trophy is recognized as the world's longest winter motor rally, covering a distance of 12,500 km.
+The rally begins at the Kola Bay lighthouse in Murmansk, located in north-west Russia and ends at the Zolotoi Rog Bay lighthouse in Vladivostok, in far eastern Russia.
+It holds the distinction of being the longest rally to take place entirely within one country.
+The rally was first held in 2005 to celebrate the completion of the Trans-Siberian Highway in 2004.

-The rally comprises two-vehicle teams, each vehicle containing three people, and at least one person on each team must be female.
-The race follows the route Murmansk - St. Petersburg - Moscow - Yekaterinburg - Novosibirsk - Krasnoyarsk - Irkutsk - Khabarovsk - Vladivostok, with teams being eliminated at the end of each stage, and the total journey taking 13 days.
-The ultimate winners of the race are also awarded 10 kg of pure gold.
+The rally consists of two-vehicle teams, with each vehicle accommodating three people, and at least one person on each team must be female.
+The race follows the route Murmansk - St. Petersburg - Moscow - Yekaterinburg - Novosibirsk - Krasnoyarsk - Irkutsk - Khabarovsk - Vladivostok, with teams being eliminated at the end of each stage, leading to a total duration of 13 days for the entire journey.
+The overall winners of the race are additionally presented with a prize of 10 kg of pure gold.